Symposium - New Perspectives on Chinese Writing

 With the growing status of China in the world, the Chinese script is entering our daily lives: not just in Asian stores and restaurants, but also in our clothing labels, route descriptions and instruction manuals.
 The advancement of knowledge about this script is a time-honored tradition at Leiden, where specialized collections bear witness to a rich variety of its manifestations.
 On 20 May, we celebrate this diversity in the form of new and groundbreaking research on the basis of unique materials.

 Dr. Imre Galambos (Faculty of Asian and Middle Eastern Studies at Cambridge University) is a world-class authority on Chinese manuscripts.
 His primary field of research is medieval Chinese manuscript culture, with a focus on material from Dunhuang and Khara-khoto.
-Apart from his keynote lecture on recent research findings, Dr. Galambos will present rare manuscripts and book forms from the collections of the Leiden University Libraries.
+Apart from his keynote lecture on recent research findings, Dr. Galambos will present a number of rare codex manuscripts from the collections of the Leiden University Libraries.